indvamshi/videostream/README.md

 and run as standalone Java Application.
 * Use post man to call RESTful services.

-### Executing Application terminal/command line
+### Executing Application from terminal/command line
-* Goto the project directory and execute below command java -jar videostream-0.0.1-SNAPSHOT.jar
+* Goto the project directory and execute command java -jar videostream-0.0.1-SNAPSHOT.jar

 ### RESTful api calls for User endpoint